Kamma (caste): Today

-Migration to USA
+Migration to US

 In recent times, a sizeable number of Kammas have migrated to the United States.
 Starting in the 1950s, some members of the dominant castes from Andhra Pradesh had gone to the US for higher education.
 After the lifting of immigration quota system in 1965, the highly-educated doctors, engineers and scientists started moving to US.
 Kammas, mainly from well-off families and having benefited from the spread of educational institutions in Coastal Andhra, took up the opportunity to move.
 After the IT boom in the 1990s, even more migrated to America.
 The success of those who migrated already incentivized more of their relatives and members of their network to migrate as well, and today having an "NRI child" is seen as a matter of pride for Kamma parents in coastal Andhra.
 For Kamma and other dominant caste women, although some have been sent by families for higher studies in America, many have moved to America due to marriage with NRI men.

 Classification

-The varna system of Brahmanic ritual ranking never took hold in South Indian society outside Kerala.
-There were essentially three classes: Brahmin, non-Brahmin and Dalit.
-Kammas naturally fall into the non-Brahmin class.
 Classification of social groups in the Andhra region has changed frequently as the various communities jostle for status.
 During the British Raj, the Kammas were considered to be "upper Shudra"/"Sat Shudra", along with the Reddy and Velama castes, under the varna system.